jeremyckahn/rekapi/docs/getting_started.md

 });
 ````

-The Actor's `draw` method can do whatever you want it to, really.
+The Actor's `render` method can do whatever you want it to, really.
 The idea is
 that the `context` and `state` parameters are computed by the `Kapi` Model, and
-then expressed visually on the `<canvas>` by the Actor's `draw` method.
+then expressed visually on the `<canvas>` by the Actor's `render` method.
 `setup` and `teardown` are methods that get called when the Actor is added and
 removed from the Kapi instance.